vryy/4C/.gitlab/issue_templates/ONBOARDING.md

   - [ ] Set up your Integrated Development Environment (IDE)
 - [ ] Browse through some open issues and merge requests to get a first impression
 - [ ] Browse through the [Wiki pages](https://gitlab.lrz.de/baci/baci/wikis/home) containing a loose collection of further helpful information
+- [ ] Browse through the list [BACI teams](https://gitlab.lrz.de/baci) and request access to all teams that fit your research topics/interests

 ## Checklist for the BACI group owners
 <!---